H. pylori and cancer

 What is H. pylori?

-Helicobacter pylori (H. pylori) is a type of bacteria found in the stomach.
-It normally infects people during childhood and infection used to be very common, but is now becoming much less so in developed countries such as the UK.
+Helicobacter pylori (H. pylori) is a type of bacteria.
+It infects the lining of the stomach.
+It normally infects people during childhood and is spread through contaminated food and water.
+H pylori infection used to be very common, but is now becoming much less so in developed countries such as the UK.

 Once infected, a person usually stays infected for life unless they are treated with specific antibiotics.
-In the great majority of people who have it, the infection does not cause any health problems.
-In some people H. pylori can cause stomach ulcers.
+Normally, the infection won't cause a person any problems at all.
+But in some people, H. pylori can cause stomach ulcers, and more rarely, stomach cancer.

 What cancers are linked to H. pylori?

-Infection with H. pylori is mainly linked to stomach cancer (especially a type called non-cardia gastric cancer).
-About a third of stomach cancers in the UK are linked to these bacteria.
+H. pylori can cause stomach cancer (especially a type called non-cardia gastric cancer).
+While most people won't have any problems from an H. pylori infection, more than 4 in 10 stomach cancer cases in the UK are caused by these bacteria.

 How can H. pylori cause cancer?